 One example is an established patient management software company that’s looking to increase the number of users that go from a free trial to a paid account.
 They would likely track user behavior and time on-site among their analytics, but additionally, they’d add in user polls or exit interviews for users that did not convert to determine what caused them to leave.

 Another example would be a mobile-focused customized photo gallery software provider who is just starting out and trying to determine if their product is actually something that people want.
 They would also track conversions from trial to paid, but they would add on a channel to look at reviews in both iTunes and Google Play in order to gather feedback from those using the system.
 Their focus is on determining if their support in the market is growing and if their features are the features that users want to see.

 Your audience is one of the easiest things to lose sight of when you’re developing a product.
-Excitement about the next greatest thing often clouds our judgement and ability to objectively evaluate what is best for your user base.
+Excitement about the next greatest thing often clouds our judgment and ability to objectively evaluate what is best for your user base.

 Most product companies have a target market that they believe to be the right fit for their product.
 By using both quantitative analytics (web analytics demographic data) and qualitative sources (user interviews and market trends), that assumption can be validated.
 By using data, a company is able to confirm that they are actually meeting the market they intend.
 In some cases, it may even uncover a completely unintended audience that becomes a great opportunity.
 Fun fact: Bubble Wrap was originally marketed as wallpaper!

 Have you reached the point where your usage is growing faster than you can add servers, or faster than you can make the product?
 Or are you still struggling to gain traction, or getting users to see the value in your product?
 This concept is that of product-market fit.
 Knowing if you’re there/close or not will guide the priority of certain metrics.